swatinanda/CS410-Fall2021-TeamAlpha/README.md

 ### Setup a Neo4j database

- - Create a directory on a Unix Machine with Docker installed
- - Create a directory named **csv** and place all the csv files generated on previous steps to this directory
+ - On a Unix setup where docker is installed, create a directory named **csv** and place all the csv files generated on previous steps to this directory
  - Spin off a Neo4j docker container
 ```
 docker run -d -e NEO4J_AUTH=none -p 7474:7474 -v $PWD/csv:/var/lib/neo4j/import -p 7687:7687 neo4j:4.3